victorzhou2018/quad-sdk-wiki/FAQ.md

 ### Gazebo crashes on launch
 If this is your first time running the simulator, check that gazebo can launch properly.
 Running `gazebo` in the command line should bring up the gazebo GUI.
 If you get a symbol lookup error, update your ignition math library (as described [here](https://answers.gazebosim.org//question/22071/symbol-lookup-error-both-instalation-methods/)).

 Note that Gazebo can be fickle and sometimes will crash due to no clear reason.
-Try launching again, or checking that there are no background gazebo instances already running.
+Try launching again, or checking that there are no background gazebo instances already running (and kill them with `killall -9 gzserver`).